varnish/hitch/docs/configuration.md

 respectively the connect timeout and fetch transmission timeout when Hitch is talking to an OCSP responder.

+Automated OCSP stapling can be disabled by specifying an empty string for the `ocsp-dir` parameter:

+	ocsp-dir = ""

 ## Verification of OCSP staples

 Hitch will optionally verify the OCSP staple, this can be done by